 Similarly, Yael Friedman found a use for vegetable peels (image on the left), braiding and shaping them into funky jewelry.
 (Just don’t forget to take those rings off before washing your hands.)

-Adi Zaffran Weisler went a little bit larger in her adaptation of raw organic materials, and gathered unprocessed branches of wood to create stools (image on the right).
+Adi Zaffran Weisler (above) went a little bit larger in her adaptation of raw organic materials, and gathered unprocessed branches of wood to create stools.
 Her ‘RAWtation’ chairs fuse plastic rotation molding with raw wood.

 :: Design Boom